1997 Indianapolis 500: Pole Day - Saturday May 10

-Shortly after 3 p.m., Arie Luyendyk took to the track, and began the second wave of qualifiers.
-His run of 218.263 mph put him firmly on the pole position, with Tony Stewart close behind at 218.021 mph.
+Shortly after 3 p.m., Arie Luyendyk took to the track and began the second wave of qualifiers.
+His run of 218.263 mph put him firmly in pole position, with Tony Stewart close behind at 218.021 mph.
 Rookie Vincenzo Sospiri surprised many by rounding out the front row at 216.822 mph, beating Robbie Buhl, who qualified on his third attempt, Scott Goodyear and Jim Guthrie, who was on a popularity peak after his surprise Phoenix 200 win and had run competitively during the week.
 Guthrie had been able to qualify after a long overnight rebuild of his lone engine.

 With his new engine, Buddy Lazier substantially improved his pace to qualify in the top 10.
-There were several wave offs during qualifying attempts, and three drivers didn't got to complete theirs.
+There were several wave-offs during qualifying attempts, and three drivers didn't get to complete theirs.
 Robbie Groff brushed the wall at the exit of Turn 1 in his second lap and had to wave off, Fermín Vélez blew an engine during his second lap, and Sam Schmidt spun on the warm-up lane, hitting the inside wall.
 Also, Eliseo Salazar had to wave off his first qualifying attempt after hitting a bird on Lap 3.

 At the end of pole day, 21 cars were in the field, with Roberto Guerrero slowest thus far at just over 207 mph.
-The Colombian qualified with his back-up car, which left him without his locked-in status, but John Barnes, Pagan's team manager, had petitioned for it to become the primary car while the car was already in the qualifying lane.
+The Colombian qualified with his back-up car, which left him without his locked-in status, but Pagan's team manager John Barnes, had petitioned for it to become the primary car while it was already in the qualifying lane.
 The change was not made before Guerrero took to the track, but USAC allowed it to be considered as a primary car the following day, securing Guerrero's place in the grid.
 That decision put Alessandro Zampedri in an early bubble among the at-large entries, having qualified at barely 209 mph.
 A week later, during Bump Day, USAC allowed a similar change to Buddy Lazier's car at the request of Ron Hemelgarn, despite being safely in the field at 214.286 mph.